makerdao/community/governance/votes/Executive vote - June 15, 2022.md

 As per this [urgent signal request](https://forum.makerdao.com/t/urgent-signal-request-set-aave-d3m-bar-to-0/15800), the following change will be made if this executive proposal passes.
 * The Aave DAI Direct Deposit Module (D3M) [Target Borrow Rate (`bar`)](https://manual.makerdao.com/module-index/module-dai-direct-deposit#target-borrow-rate-bar) will be set to **0**.

 This change is being proposed to temporarily disable the Aave D3M.
-Note that while setting the `bar` to 0 might intuitively suggest that the Aave D3M will utilize it's full debt ceiling, it is a pre-programmed state in the D3M code that will de-activate the D3M entirely.
+Note that while setting the `bar` to 0 might intuitively suggest that the Aave D3M will utilize its full debt ceiling, it is a pre-programmed state in the D3M code that will de-activate the D3M entirely.

 Further details on this issue and the origin of this proposal can be found in the link below:
 * [Risk Core Unit Analysis and Recommendation](https://forum.makerdao.com/t/signal-request-set-the-aave-d3m-dc-to-0-zero/15775/15)